 The Symphony celebrates 20 years with a season of "Music & Memories."

-Tour 2006 takes the Symphony to New South Wales, Australia for a performance at the Sydney Opera House in June!
+Tour 2006 takes the Symphony to New South Wales, Australia for a performance in June at the Sydney Opera House!

 An extensive new Music Education program is launched.
 Everyday Etudes "brings classical music to the classroom and the classroom to the concert hall" in local elementary schools.
 "Apex for Kids" brings another Children's Concert to the Symphony season in the fall.
 The Symphony also merges with the SLO County Youth Symphony creating a complete continuum of music education programs from pre-school through high school graduation!

 Performances at Hearst Castle and Walt Disney Concert Hall highlight 2008.
-At Hearst Castle, the Symphony performs as "the band" for an exclusive showing of a Marion Davies silent film.
-And at Walt Disney Concert Hall, the music of Craig Russell receives three standing ovations!
+At Hearst Castle, the Symphony performed as "the band" for an exclusive showing of a Marion Davies silent film.
+At Walt Disney Concert Hall, the music of Craig Russell received three standing ovations!

 A Classics Season features great artist as Anne Akiko Meyers.
-"I'm with the Band!" the San Luis Obispo Symphony Volunteer Association is launched.
+The San Luis Obispo Symphony Volunteer Association launched the "I'm with the Band!" initiative.

-Pops Rocks when the Damon Castillo Band performs at Pops by the Sea to kick-off the 49th Symphony Season.
-Cellist Lynn Harrell performs Elgar's Cello Concerto at the Performing Arts Center and longtime Executive Director Sandi Sigurdson steps down from her post after fifteen years at the helm.
+Pops Rocks when the Damon Castillo Band performed at Pops by the Sea to kick-off the 49th Symphony Season.
+Cellist Lynn Harrell performed Elgar's Cello Concerto at the Performing Arts Center and longtime Executive Director Sandi Sigurdson steps down from her post after fifteen years at the helm.

 The 50th Anniversary Season begins with new Executive Director Brian Hermanson and an ambitious schedule of 50 events for 50 years!
-Favorites artists such as Zuill Bailey, Anne Akiko Meyers, Jose Maria Gallardo del Rey and Shunske Sato return to light up the stage at the Christopher Cohan Center.
-Two world premiere compositions are commissioned by the Maestro: Glosas by Jose Maria Gallardo del Rey receives its premiere in March and Celebrations, written to be performed by both the Youth Symphony and the Symphony, receives its premiere in May.
-Rounding out this landmark season is a sold-out New Year's Eve concert with soprano Maria Jette and Beethoven's immortal Ninth Symphony to end the season on May 7 and 8th.
+Favorite artists such as Zuill Bailey, Anne Akiko Meyers, Jose Maria Gallardo del Rey, and Shunske Sato return to light up the stage at the Christopher Cohan Center.
+Two world premiere compositions are commissioned by the Maestro.
+Glosas by Jose Maria Gallardo del Rey receives its premiere in March and Celebrations, written to be performed by both Youth Symphony and the Symphony, receives its premiere in May.
+Rounding out this landmark season is a sold-out New Year's Eve concert with soprano Maria Jette and Beethoven's immortal Ninth Symphony to end the season on May 7 & 8, 2011.

 After serving for eight years on the Board of Directors, Jim Black steps up as Executive Director when Brian Hermanson returns to the East Coast.
-The Apex for Kids Family Concert makes its return to the Symphony schedule featuring Prokofiev’s Peter and the Wolf and the Symphony returns to the North County, performing the music of Bach at the newly renovated Mission San Miguel.
+The Apex for Kids Family Concert makes its return to the Symphony schedule featuring Prokofiev’s Peter and the Wolf.
+The Symphony returns to North County, performing the music of Bach at the newly renovated Mission San Miguel.

 Change comes to the San Luis Obispo Symphony in 2016 as it begins planning a search for a new music director.
 Five final candidates are selected from 134 applicants.
 All candidates bring international conducting experience and lead prominant orchestras.
-Final candidates are Andrew Sewell, Music Director Wisconisin Chamber Orchestra; Jose-Luis Novo, Music Director Annapolis Symphony Orchestra; Nan Washburn, Music Director Michigan Philharmonic; David Handel, Principal Guest Conductor of the Moscow City Symphony - Russian Philharmonicand Rei Hotoda, Associate Conductor, Dallas Symphony Orchestra.
+The Final candidates are Andrew Sewell, Music Director, Wisconisin Chamber Orchestra; Jose-Luis Novo, Music Director, Annapolis Symphony Orchestra; Nan Washburn, Music Director, Michigan Philharmonic; David Handel, Principal Guest Conductor, Moscow City Symphony - Russian Philharmonic; and Rei Hotoda, Associate Conductor, Dallas Symphony Orchestra.